Table of Contents

 - Micro/macroangiopathic hemolytic anemias: RBCs getting damaged due to micro or macro thrombi, resulting in Schistocytes (fragmented RBCs).
 Diseases include Thrombotic thrombocytopenic purpura, hemolytic uremic syndrome, disseminated intravascular coagulation (DIC).

 - Malaria: Destruction of RBCs by plasmodium species transmitted by the female anopheles mosquito.

 Clinical findings of extrinsic defect in RBCs

-- Jaundice – due to increased destruction of defective RBCs by the spleen and raised total bilirubin levels; this may also increase risk of developing gallstones
+- Jaundice – due to increased destruction of defective RBCs by the spleen and raised total bilirubin levels; this may also increase the risk of developing gallstones

 Intrinsic defect in red blood dells